 The licensee’s program and procedures describe the processes to be used to identify areas where hard to detect leaks may occur (e.g., inaccessible areas where low-volume, high-activity concentration may exist).
 The licensee’s processes describe the methods to be employed to identify leaks that could, over an extended period of time, result in the accumulation of subsurface residual contamination.
 As noted within the guidance of RG 4.21, SSCs, such as a spent fuel pool and associated piping, have been assigned to clearly defined zones with the capability to detect and quantify small leakage rates (e.g., several gallons per week) from each zone.
 The licensee’s processes describe the methods to be used for remote monitoring (e.g., cameras) for areas that are not readily accessible, the areas requiring remote monitoring methods, and the type of remote monitoring employed.

+Inspection Requirement:

 02.04 Determine the status of the programs provided for reducing the need for decontamination of equipment and structures for 10 CFR 20.1406(a).

-Inspection :
+Inspection Guidance:

 Evaluate how the licensee’s programs and procedures describe the methods to be used to minimize leakage from components.
 Where available, examine the leakage prevention methods for at least two areas where low-volume, high-activity concentration may exist, and two areas where high-volume, low-activity concentration may exist.